 Debora Diniz is co-founder of ANIS: Institute of Bioethics, one of the key feminist groups dedicated to bioethics and human rights in Latin America.
 An anthropologist by training, she is a professor of the Law Faculty at the University of Brasília and at the Oswaldo Cruz Foundation.
 Her research interests include reproductive and sexual rights, disability, criminal justice and prison systems, and research ethics.
 Since early 2016 Diniz has been working on research, communications, advocacy and community leadership projects regarding Zika virus and its impacts on women’s and children’s health and rights.

-As a documentarian, her films received more than 50 prizes.
-One of her most recent films is “Zika”, which tells the story of five Brazilian women surviving to the epidemic.
-She has strong advocacy experience working with the Brazilian Supreme Court on cases on involving abortion, zika epidemic, marriage equality, secular state, and stem cell research.
+As a documentarian, her eight films have received more than 50 awards.
+The most recent one is Zika (2016), which tells the story of five women surviving the Zika epidemic in the backlands of Brazil.
+She is also the author of the upcoming book, Zika: from Brazilian backlands to global threat.
+Diniz has strong advocacy experience working with the Brazilian Supreme Court on cases involving abortion, marriage equality, the secular state, and stem cell research.